 How to be safe from phishing attacks during Amazon Prime Day?

 The common way is that you should check the sender’s email address whenever you receive an offer in an email.
 If the email address is legit, then you can trust that email.
-The amazon’s legit email addresses will be for example- [email protected] The XYZ will be different but after the @ symbol there you will see “amazon.com” which shows that it is from amazon.
+Amazon’s legit email addresses will be for example- [email protected].
+The XYZ will be different but after the @ symbol there you will see “amazon.com” which shows that it is from amazon.

 Another thing to beware of is to not download any malicious file sent to you in an email from an unknown sender, that file may contain malicious malware.